dsd-sztaki-hu/crate-builder-component/README.md

 This is a fork of the Crate Builder Component for use in the [ARP project](https://researchdata.hu/en).
 Contains additions and modifications necessary for the ARP project that are not present/required/supported by the original component.
 We, however, try to keep compatibilioty with the original project as much as possible and update to its new version.

-The package version matches the latest version  of the original Crate Builder project (eg. 0.80.0) and an addition `arp-X` marks the patch version for ARP.
-For example, `0.80.0.arp-12` is based on the `0.80.0` version of the Crate Builder Component and is the `12th` patched version of it for use in ARP.
+The package version matches the latest version  of the original Crate Builder project (eg. 0.80.0) and an additional `-arp.X` marks the patch version for ARP.
+For example, `0.80.0-arp.12` is based on the `0.80.0` version of the Crate Builder Component and is the `12th` patched version of it for use in ARP.

 # Crate Builder Component